 - June - October 2001

-While at EP&P Consulting, Dr Flanagan was the project director responsible for conducting the research and preparing a national inventory of 131 Medicaid and state-funded consumer-directed support service programs entitled, National Inventory of Consumer-Directed Support Service Programs.
-Tasks included identifying programs, collecting, verifying and analyzing contact and program information, overseeing the development of a database in Microsoft Access 97 and preparing a report summarizing key program and FMS information.
+While at EP&P Consulting, Dr. Flanagan was the project director responsible for conducting the research, analyzing information and data collected and preparing a report that summarized a national inventory of 131 Medicaid and state-funded consumer-directed support service programs entitled, National Inventory of Consumer-Directed Support Service Programs.

 POLICY AND PROGRAM DEVELOPMENT AND IMPLEMENTATION